-Health Services (Nurse-Managed Clinic) (678) 466-4940
+Health Services (University Health Services) (678) 466-4940

-The mission of the Nurse Managed Clinic (NMC) is to provide accessible, cost effective, quality primary health care services, which in turn promotes work effectiveness and academic success.
+The mission of University Health Services is to provide accessible, cost effective, quality primary health care services, which in turn promotes work effectiveness and academic success.
 This is accomplished by providing accessible, cost-effective, quality treatment of minor illnesses/injuries, increasing student knowledge of wellness, and by promoting positive health behaviors and disease prevention.

-The NMC clinic provides services in the following areas: primary care, physical exams, allergy shots, selected immunization services, laboratory services, health education, prescription and non-prescription medication, health screenings and individual counseling on health issues.
+The clinic provides services in the following areas: primary care, physical exams, allergy shots, selected immunization services, laboratory services, health education, prescription and non-prescription medication, health screenings and individual counseling on health issues.

-The NMC staff also provides direct patient care, including diagnosis and treatment of illnesses and injuries.
-Students may use the NMC for unlimited office visits with the Nurse Practitioner and with the contract doctor by appointment on a fee for service basis, for a wide variety of acute care medical problems.
+The health services staff also provides direct patient care, including diagnosis and treatment of illnesses and injuries.
+Students may use the clinic for unlimited office visits with the Nurse Practitioner and with the contract doctor by appointment on a fee for service basis, for a wide variety of acute care medical problems.

 The Health fee covers unlimited office visits with the Nurse Practitioner each semester.
 All other immunizations, lab work, health screenings, medications and doctor visits require students to pay a fee for service cost.
-The Nurse-Managed Clinic provides a free Breast Cancer Awareness Fair every fall semester, hosts a Flu shot Fair every Fall for a service fee, and during spring semester hosts a Health Fair which offers free or at cost screenings such as Diabetes, cholesterol, osteoporosis, vision, sickle cell, and blood pressure screenings, etc.
+The Clinic provides a free Breast Cancer Awareness Fair every fall semester, hosts a Flu shot Fair every Fall for a service fee, and during spring semester hosts a Health Fair which offers free or at cost screenings such as Diabetes, cholesterol, osteoporosis, vision, sickle cell, and blood pressure screenings, etc.

 The clinic is open Monday through Friday.
 Refer to website for posting of hours of operation and for the current fee schedule.
-Individuals accepted to one of the graduate degree programs in the School of Graduate Studies are required to submit their immunization form and supporting documents to the NMC for evaluation.
-These documents will be required to be submitted and approved before a student will be allowed to register for courses.
-Holds will be placed on a student's academic records by the NMC if proper documentation is not received.
-For more information about the Nurse-Managed Clinic call (678) 466-4940 or fax (678) 466-4944.
+Individuals accepted to one of the graduate degree programs in the School of Graduate Studies are required to submit their immunization form and supporting documents to the clinic for evaluation.
+These documents will be required to be submitted and approved before a student will be allowed to attend classes.
+Holds will be placed on a student's academic records by the clinic if proper documentation is not received.
+For more information about University Health Services call (678) 466-4940 or fax (678) 466-4944.